The world reacts as Donald Trump takes power

 And: "Prosperity comes in compassion and friendship.
 We will thrive, we will be succesful.
 Let the US lock themselves up!"

 Earlier in the morning, Fox tweeted this: "Today we turn into an era of uncertainty.
-If Donald the Unready doesn't learn to behave, the rest of the world needs to come together," Fox tweeted Friday.
+If Donald the Unready doesn't learn to behave, the rest of the world needs to come together."

 Palestinians